-The other mines are located in Queensland: Oaky Creek; Newlands; Collinsville; and Hail Creek.
+The other mines are located in Queensland: Oaky Creek; Newlands; and Collinsville.
 The Group manages the Oaky Creek project, comprising the Oaky Creek North underground mine.
-Oaky Creek No. 1 mine closed in Q3 2017.
-Oaky Creek is 55 per cent. owned by the Group, the other owners being Sumitomo (25 per cent.) and Itochu (20 per cent.).
+Oaky Creek No. 1 mine closed in the third quarter of 2017.
+Oaky Creek is 55 per cent. owned by the Group, the other shareholders being Sumitomo (25 per cent.) and Itochu (20 per cent.).
 Further to an ownership adjustment in September 2016, in which the Group received compensation in respect of certain long-term liabilities, the Group now owns 100 per cent. of the Newlands and Collinsville mines, which produce coking coal as well as thermal coal.